 By banning electronics, detaching participants from their normal patterns and behaviors, and connecting them with nature in a supportive group setting, wilderness adventure camps are designed to cause participants to confront their self-concept and motivate them to explore and exceed what they thought were their limits.
-Confidence and independence comes from this experience and it prepares kids for life.
+Confidence and independence come from this experience and it prepares kids for life.
 Below are 11 time-tested ways this experience can transform your kid’s life.

 are summer camps that specialize in learning through adventure-centered experiences in remote locations.

 According to the Kaiser Family Foundation, kids ages 8-18 spend on average 114 full days per year watching screens for entertainment.
 Certainly we are leveraging technology in some positive ways, but excessive screen time impairs our health.
 What benefits does staring at electronic screens provide?

 While the inactive lifestyle that screen time promotes is certainly worrisome, many people would agree that excessive screen time is negatively affecting their children’s social skills and motivation.
 Many children would rather play video games and compare high scores with their friends than play outside.